 MIBTP will support, as necessary, any of its students.
-MIBTP is unusual in requiring training at all three partner universities.
+MIBTP is unusual in requiring training at all five partner universities.
 Our scheme requires students to do a fair amount of training at Warwick Systems Biology Centre in Term 1, along with practical masterclasses at all three venues.
 In Term 2 you will do a 3 month research project at one of the partner Universities (away from your 'home' university) followed by a professional internship.
 The training becomes more settled once you embark on your main PhD project, but there will be cohort meetings at one of the partner universities throughout the 4 years.
 This scheme might therefore present additional challenges for people with some disabilities, however, we are committed to supporting all our students in the best way we can.

 We have no rule.
 However many projects you apply for it will be considered one application.
 It is the student/applicant who is awarded the scholarship, not the project.
 Also, you may apply to join the training programme nominating just an area of research (i.e. Food Security/Bioenergy and Industrial Biotechnology /Molecules, Cells and Systems) and if you do start with a nominated project, you may change project at any time in year 1.

 You can apply for one, two or all three Universities; however, if you are shortlisted, it may not be for your preferred university depending on the availability of projects at each university.
 If you are invited to interview, this will take place at the university for which you have been shortlisted.

 Would it be advantageous to my application if I chose a specific project at this point rather than delaying my choice?